Embassy of Bulgaria, Kyiv

 The Embassy of Bulgaria in Kyiv is the diplomatic mission of Bulgaria in Ukraine.

 In 2022, the embassy was temporarily closed due to the Russian invasion of Ukraine.
 In September 2022, the Embassy of Bulgaria resumed its work in Kyiv.

+After Ukraine regained its independence on August 24, 1991, Bulgaria recognized Ukraine on December 5, 1991.
+On December 13, 1991, diplomatic relations were established between Ukraine and Bulgaria.